CrushFam/BookCrushBot/README.md

 You can run start the bot by the following command.

-    $ python3 -m BookCrushBot
+    $ python -m BookCrushClubBot

 The required parameters are taken from environment variables.

 1. TOKEN - The Bot's token.
- 2. FICTION_LIMIT - The number of books to allow per person for fiction genre.
-(Default 2)
- 3. NONFICTION_LIMIT - The number of books to allow per person for non-fiction genre.
-(Default 2)
- 4. DATABASE_URL - The path to PostgreSQL database.
+2. DATABASE_URL - The path to PostgreSQL database.

 # License